muarshad01/Design-Patterns-Python/python.md

 * from __future__ import annotations
 * from abc import ABC, abstractmethod
 * from random import randrange
-* from typing import Any, List
+* from typing import Any, List, Optional

 * from collections.abc import Iterable, Iterator

-from datetime import datetime
+* from datetime import datetime
-from random import sample
+* from random import sample
-from string import ascii_letters, digits
+* from string import ascii_letters, digits

 ## Import Packages